kylehughes/RomanNumeralKit/README.md

 # RomanNumeralKit

-The numeric system of (a) the gods.
+The numeric system of the gods.

 ## Introduction